jwjbadger/badger-analytics/README.md

 Before any analytical proceses can be performed, the data may have to be cleaned up.

-## Standardization
+## Feature Scaling

-The goal of standardization is to compress data into a specific range.
+The goal of feature scaling is to compress data so that certain data analysis algorythms will work better.

-### Z Score
+### Standardization

-This method of standardization is accessible via `processing.standardization.z_score(input_set)`
+This method of feature scaling is accessible via `processing.standardization(input_set)`

+It returns the z score of each value in a list or matrix.
+The z score represents the distance in standard deviations from the mean.

 Given a 2D NumPy array with more than 1 row, this function will return the z scores of the inputed data set's numerical values.
 The result will be a NumPy array.